 Here are the exact wordings from each of the Big 4 on their CPA bonuses:

-We offer significant incentives to those who obtain their CPA or other primary credential early, as well as reimbursement and educational programs to help you achieve this goal.
-For those taking and passing the CPA exam prior to starting or within your first year in Assurance or Tax at the firm, you may be eligible for a $5,000 bonus.”
+PwC offers significant incentives to those who obtain their CPA and other primary credentials (CFA, CISA, CIA) early, as well as reimbursement and educational programs to help you achieve this goal.”

 We provide upfront reimbursement for one certification review course and associated exam registration fees for first-time exam takers for required certifications.
 We also offer a professional certification bonus to reward you for attainment of required professional certifications early in your career.”

-In addition to the bonus, firms will cover the application and exam registration fees are covered as well.
-Most Big 4 will pay whether you pass or not, but they will only reimburse your first attempt of each part of the exam.
+In addition to the bonus, firms will cover the application and exam registration fees as well.
+Most Big 4 firms will pay whether you pass or not, but they will only reimburse your first attempt at each part of the exam.

-The Big 4 has direct billing with Becker and you will be given the self-study course.
+The Big 4 has direct billing with Becker, which will send you the self-study course.
 One of the Big 4 gives you the choice of Wiley CPAexcel as well.
 If you have already paid for the review courses, you should be able to negotiate a higher signing bonus equivalent to this amount.

-The understanding is that Big 4 auditors can only be promoted to manager after they pass the CPA exam, and normally, they expect you are done by the time you become senior.
+The understanding is that Big 4 auditors can only be promoted to manager after they pass the CPA exam.
+Normally, they expect you to have passed by the time you become a senior.

-According to the standard rule, you are entitled to the above bonuses and perks if you work for the firm for at least a year (check the disclaimer in your offer letter or contract.
+According to the standard rule, you are entitled to the above bonuses and perks if you work for the firm for at least a year.
+Be sure to check the disclaimer in your offer letter or contract.
 If you leave the company after less than a year, you may have to pay back your bonus.

-You need to take the initiative to contact HR, fill out the necessary paperwork and provide proof of your passing.
-Processing time can range from a few weeks to a few months — please expect 2-3 pay cycles before you get it.
+You must take the initiative to contact HR, fill out the necessary paperwork, and provide proof of your passing.
+Processing time can range from a few weeks to a few months — please expect two to three pay cycles before you get it.
 Also, be aware that the clock on your year at the firm may begin when you receive the bonus, not when you file the paperwork.

 This bonus is taxable.
 Period.